Platform – Table of Contents

 • Dismantling of all trash incinerators in the state.

-• Statewide moratorium on all logging and other programs that cause deforestation.
+• Conservation-focused limits and regulations on all commercial and large scale logging operations and other programs that cause deforestation.

 • Legislation to preserve old growth forests and create new forest areas.